Annie11-maker/PerfectPitch/README.md

 **********************************************************************************************************************************************************************************************

 01. Follow the instructions
+02. Adhere to the Values
+03. Stick to the working hours 9 am - 6 pm
+04. Overtime must be approved by PM with justification in the Slack channel
-02. Refer to Read Me page
+05. Refer to Read Me page, Work Schedules, Programme & Process Flow
-03. Follow the Communication Plan
+06. Follow the Communication Plan
-04. Figma & Design Led Development can make a world of a difference in our team’s result
+07. Figma & Design Led Development can make a world of a difference in our team’s result
-05. Know exactly what each feature should look like
+08. Know exactly what each feature should look like
-06. Maintain a consistent design pattern
+09. Maintain a consistent design pattern
-07. Familiarise yourself with the information & resources
+10. Familiarise yourself with the information & resources
-08. Stick to the agreed plan and keep the project mission, goals and objective in mind
+11. Stick to the agreed plan and keep the project mission, goals and objective in mind
-09. Update the Slack channel with progress as soon as you complete the activity
+12. Update the Slack channel with progress as soon as you complete the activity
-10. Familiarise yourself with the working process flow
+13. Familiarise yourself with the working process flow
-11. Understand the objectives, features, and dependencies
+14. Understand the objectives, features, and dependencies
-12. Take some time to review the mockup and think about the functionality and routes
+15. Take some time to review the mockup and think about the functionality and routes
-13. Be proactive in identifying blockers and highlight them immediately
+16. Be proactive in identifying blockers and highlight them immediately
-14. Pair Programming will be adopted as allocated for specific issues
+17. Pair Programming will be adopted as allocated for specific issues
-15. At some point, Be prepared to handle and take sole responsibility for tasks/issues
+18. At some point, Be prepared to handle and take sole responsibility for tasks/issues
-16. The instructions are provided to help you navigate through these seamlessly
+19. The instructions are provided to help you navigate through these seamlessly
-17. Handover must be prepared by Off Going Role Holder
+20. Handover must be prepared by Off Going Role Holder
-18. Handover must be completed before Daily Standup
+21. Handover must be completed before Daily Standup
-19. In Coming Role Holder to brief TA
+22. In Coming Role Holder to brief TA on the Daily Standup
-20. Out Going Role Holder to maintain contingency responsibility
+23. Departing Role Holder to maintain contingency responsibility
-21. Communicate any absences in advance / before 0900 hrs daily in the Slack channel
+24. Communicate any absences in advance / before 0900 hrs daily in the Slack channel
-22. Please respect Teachers by attending all Lectures on Camera
+25. Please respect Teachers by attending all Lectures and being visibly present on Camera
+26. Please respect all Peers by attending and encouraging their presentations visibly on camera
+27. Please do not code during lectures/presentations
+28. Enjoy the experience of the Bootcamp
-23. **If In Doubt** ask the **Task/Role Lead**
+29. **If In Doubt** ask the **Task/Role Lead**
-24. When tasks are completed progress the status of issues to close out
+30. When tasks are completed progress the status of issues to close out
-25. Finally, focus on time management and seek help early
+31. Finally, focus on time management and seek help early

+Thank you for your support and patience.
+Good luck and may the best Team win.